BHSPitMonkey/homeassistant-garmin-mapshare/README.md

 | ----------------- | --------------------------------------------------------------------------------------------------------------- |
 | Map Link Name     | The unique name from the MapShare link URL, e.g. `MyName` if the URL is `https://share.garmin.com/share/MyName` |
 | Map Link Password | The password used to protect the MapShare link (if password-protected)                                          |

+> [!IMPORTANT]
+> **Please read: Do not use the username and password that the Garmin owner uses to log in.** This integration uses the data from the user's MapShare page on https://share.garmin.com/ assuming the owner has turned the MapShare feature "on" and shared the link with you.

 ## Platforms and Entities